 🛒 ingredients

-- granulated sugar - regular granulated sugar is perfect for simple syrups.
+• granulated sugar – regular granulated sugar is perfect for simple syrups.
 It ensures your syrup will be light in color, and have a very pure, sweet taste without hints of nuttiness or caramel.
-However you can definitely swap out the sugar for your favorite sweetener of choice.
-Avoid using artificial sweeteners, though, as they can change the sweetness level and consistency of this recipe.

 🍳 instructions

-Step 1: Zest 6-8 key limes, enough to get about 2 tablespoon of lime zest.
+1: Zest 6-8 key limes, enough to get about 2 tbsp of lime zest.
 Juice 1 pound of limes to get 1 cup of juice.

-Step 6: Allow the syrup to cool completely.
-You'll notice the zest will have lost its vivid color--that's totally normal!
+6: Allow the syrup to cool completely.
+You’ll notice the zest will have lost its vivid color–that’s totally normal!

 Hint: While it might be tempting to skip the step of zesting your citrus and just throw in the whole juiced lime halves, resist the urge to do so.
 The pith of the citrus, or the white fleshy part, tends to impart a strong and bitter flavor.
 By only using the zest, you get the bright flavor without a bitter aftertaste.